 I’m always looking for fun ways to maximize my kid’s learning.
 I have a couple of kiddos I have to practice literacy with at the primary level.
 That’s why I love picking games that are themed for the season to keep things fun and fresh.

-I have a few early learners in my home and are continuously needing review of various facts.
-Although I’m redshirting my preschooler next year we’re still working on some basic knowledge and facts at his own pace.
+I have a few early learners in my home who are continuously needing a review of various facts.
+Although I’m redshirting my preschooler this year we’re still working on some basic knowledge and facts at his own pace.

 Thanks to this fun St.Patrick’s day Literacy Memory Match game I’ve been able to target all the areas they are working on in a fun and easy way.